 - Joyeux Décembre!: In December, Mont-Royal Avenue is alive with holiday festivities, including light displays and music.

 - Saint Joseph’s Oratory: The basilica always has special events planned throughout December.

 - Santa Clause Parade: An event for all ages, this parade is a tradition in Montreal and marks the start of the holiday season.

 - December 25 is a statutory holiday where pretty much everything is closed.

 - Within an hour or two of Montreal, you can find some of the best ski resorts that eastern Canada has to offer, like Mont Tremblant.
-If you are willing to head out of town, these Montreal day trips are an excellent way to round out your visit to the Montreal area.
+If you are willing to head out of town, these Montreal day trips are an excellent way to round out your December visit to the Montreal area.

 - If you plan to stay put in Montreal, then there are a number of outdoor ice skating rinks, including one at the former Olympic Village and the Bonsecours Basin near Old Montreal.